Signs Your Husband Is Cheating on His Phone (17 Red Flags)

 - He's started caring more about his appearance before work or social events where this person will be present

-The emotional affair doesn't have to include explicit messages to cause real harm.
+The emotional affair does not have to include explicit messages to cause real harm.
 The intimacy is in the sharing — the inside jokes, the daily check-ins, the confiding about your marriage.
-Those things belong in your relationship, and when they're given to someone else through a phone screen, the betrayal is real even without physical contact.
+Those things belong in your relationship, and when they are given to someone else through a phone screen, the betrayal is real even without physical contact.

 - Encrypted messaging apps (Signal, Telegram) that prevent anyone — including the app company — from reading messages